joaovam/C/README.md

-# C
+# Codes in C

-generic files written in C to practice what i'm studying.
+generic files written in C intending to practice what i am studying.

+Right now reading the book "Extreme C".